fatihhcelik/fatihhcelik.github.io/_tabs/about.md

 ## Security Advisories

+- **CVE-2021-4118**

+There is untrusted YAML Deserialization vulnerability on PyTorchLightning Github repository.
+PyTorchLightning's saving.py (core.saving.load_hparams_from_yaml) functionality is calling "yaml.UnsafeLoader" from pyyaml Python library which is not secure method.
+Because of that, maliciously crafted yaml config file can cause code execution on the victim's machine.

 - **CVE-2021-28855**

 In Deark before 1.5.8, a specially crafted input file can cause a NULL pointer dereference in the dbuf_write function (src/deark-dbuf.c).